 The graduate program is for Ph.D candidates only, the M.A. degree is incidental and cannot be applied for separately.
 To qualify for the degree of doctor of philosophy, candidates are required to pass the general examination in their subject, present an acceptable dissertation, and pass the final public oral examination.
 The Graduate School requires that all doctoral dissertations be written and submitted in English.
 The department holds the final public oral examination after the Graduate School reviews and accepts the two readers’ reports and is satisfied that all other requirements have been met.

 All students must satisfy the department’s language requirements by passing a reading proficiency exam, as soon as possible after enrolling, standing for at least one exam early in the first term.
 Students will be expected to take one of the exams offered by the German, French and Italian departments each fall semester; other relevant language exams are arranged through the department.
-The graduate secretary will inform students when the language tests will be held.
+The Graduate Administrator will inform students when the language tests will be held.
 An examination from another institution does not fulfill the Princeton requirement.
 Candidates will not be readmitted for a third year (fifth term) of study for the Western Art program, fourth year (7th term) for the Ancient Archaeology and Chinese and Japanese Art and Archaeology programs, or to the general examination unless the language requirement has been satisfied.

 Those who fail to pass this exam (and only those) may petition to take a comparable exam offered by the department in the spring.
 Please note that passing an exam in a language course taken during the academic year or over the summer will not satisfy the departmental requirement.
 This applies both to courses offered at Princeton and by other institutions.
 Obviously, language courses remain a valuable means of acquiring foreign language skills and preparing for the reading proficiency exams, but may not be substituted for them.